Banu Ma'qil

-The Banu Ma'qil (بنو معقل) is an Arab nomadic tribe that originated in South Arabia.
+The Banū Maʿqil (بنو معقل) is an Arab nomadic tribe that originated in South Arabia.
 The tribe emigrated to the Maghreb region of North Africa with the Banu Hilal and Banu Sulaym tribes in the 11th century.
 They mainly settled in and around the Saharan wolds and oases of Morocco; in Tafilalt, Wad Nun (near Guelmim), Draa and Taourirt.
 With the Ma'qil being a Bedouin tribe that originated in the Arabian Peninsula, like Banu Hilal and Banu Sulaym, they adapted perfectly to the climatic desert conditions of the Maghreb, discovering the same way of life as in the Arabian Peninsula.
 The Ma'qil branch of Beni Hassan which came to dominate all of Mauritania, Western Sahara, south Morocco, and south-west Algeria, spread the Hassaniya Arabic dialect, which is very close to classical Arabic.

+The Ma'qil became especially prominent in the military organisation of the Saadian state.
+By the middle of the sixteenth century, Ma'qil tribes including the Rahamna, Udaya and Oulad Delim supplied the heavy cavalry of the Saadian army.
+Under Ahmad al-Mansur, the Ma'qil and the Jazula constituted what historian Nabil Mouline describes as the army's “hard core”, even as the sultan expanded his forces.

 Origins

 The exact origin of the Ma'qil tribe is unknown, although it has been established that they most likely originated in South Arabia (Yemen).
 They claimed for themselves a prestigious Hashemite descent from Ja'far ibn Abu Talib, son of Abu Talib and brother of Ali ibn Abu Talib.
 Some Arabian genealogists categorized them as Hilalians.
 Ibn Khaldun hypothesized that both of these versions are false, since the Hashemites lived in urban cities and weren't nomadic nor ever wandered in the desert.
 He added that the Ma'qil is a name only found in Yemen.
 Ibn Khaldun said that they were likely an Arab nomadic group from Yemen, and this is supported by Ibn al-Kalbi and Ibn Said.
 Ibn Khaldun noted "the origin of the Ma'qil tribe is from the Arabs of Yemen, and their grandfather is Rabi'a bin Ka'b bin Rabi'a bin Ka'b bin al-Harith, and from al-Harith bin Ka'b bin 'Amr bin 'Ulah bin Jald bin Madhhij bin Adad bin Zayd bin Kahlan".